 In the case of the Volvo XC90 3.0, the improvement was more power over second gear humps, as the rpm was too low for the turbocharger to be properly spooled.
 The Surbo helped to cut some of the turbo lag at very low rpm, by delivering a denser exhaust stream that spooled the turbocharger up earlier.

 Done by our dealer in Thailand, this 407 bhp supercharged and turbcharged hybrid had a "violent first gear" and could reach top speed very quickly.
-Videos to be uploaded soon.
+See videos on this model below.

 The owner called to say that there were fuel savings.